Trauma-Team-International/Home/icu_burden/README.md

 - [ ] add quantile visualization option
 - [ ] refactor the code
 - [ ] structure as self-contained module
+- [ ] add starting value and number of days as input variables